 Cannes Marchè Fortville Address: 6 Rue du Marché Forville, 06400 Cannes

 Antibes market Marchè Provençals Address: Cours Masséna, 06600 Antibes

 Nice La Gare du Sud Address: 35 Avenue Malaussena, 06000 Nice

 Monaco La CondamineAddress: 11 Rue Terrazzani, 98000 Monaco

 Carrefour is the main supermarket along the coast.
-There are several locations near by each of the ports, check out their website.
+There are several locations near by each of the ports, just google to find them.

 Metro, you will need a card to enter, if you are a commercially registered boat you can register at the entrance with the boat’s papers.